 Each student is called to be an agent of stewardship, responsibility and service.
 Students are challenged to never underestimate the impact they can have as individuals on the whole community.
 The student-led mentoring activities, leadership programs and ministry opportunities provided a foundation for each student to develop their gifts and achieve their personal success.

-Some of the highlights of 2017 were as follows:
+Some of the highlights of 2018 were as follows:

-- Interfaith dialogue involvement for Years 9 and 10 students through various excursions. - Outreach to the local community Year 8 students visited the elderly in aged care and dementia facilities, Year 9 supported Catholic primary students in literacy and numeracy and Year 10 organised a fete day for students with disabilities. - The SRC, Empowerment Team and eSmart committee members led engaging College assemblies that promoted key messages about mental health, anti-bullying and the safe, smart and responsible use of technology. - Hospitality students held a High Tea fundraiser in support of Caritas Australia. - Dramatic and musical contributions by students through their gift of performance at College assemblies, liturgies and public performances. - Student participation in the Duke of Edinburgh Award scheme specifically in the gold, silver and bronze awards. - The College Prefects Stewardship led two groups of Year 7 students to assist Pittwater Council in bush regeneration. - Year 10 students mentored primary school students in developing environmental awareness campaigns in the Taronga Zoo supported 'Feathertail Glider Project'. - Students embarked on the College's cultural educational tour which travelled to the United Kingdom and Italy providing opportunities for student growth. - Students participated in the NSW Chemistry Titration competition, NSW Law Society Mock Trial and CSIRO CREST award scheme. - Students represented the College in a variety of sports and a large number of Years 10, 11 and 12 students coached and managed junior College teams. - Year 11 students led a mathematics tutorial day for Year 6 students from the local Catholic schools. - Students in Years 9-12 were involved in the Australian Catholic Youth Festival. - Year 10 students provided an activities day for disabled students from various high needs schools in the local area.
+Interfaith dialogue involvement for Years 9 and 10 students through various excursions.

+Outreach to the local community - Year 8 students visited the elderly in aged care and dementia facilities, Year 9 supported Catholic primary students in literacy and numeracy and Year 10 organised a fete day for students with disabilities.

+The SRC, Empowerment Team and eSmart committee members led engaging College assemblies that promoted key messages about mental health, anti-bullying and the safe, smart and responsible use of technology.

+Hospitality students held a High Tea fundraiser in support of Caritas Australia.

+Dramatic and musical contributions by students through their gift of performance at School assemblies, liturgies and public performances.

+Student participation in the Duke of Edinburgh Award scheme specifically in the gold, silver and bronze awards.

+The School Prefects - Stewardship led two groups of Year 7 students to assist Pittwater Council in bush regeneration.

+Year 10 students mentored primary school students in developing environmental awareness campaigns in the Taronga Zoo supported 'Feathertail Glider Project'.

+Students embarked on the School's cultural educational tour which travelled to the United Kingdom and Italy providing opportunities for student growth.

+Students participated in the NSW Chemistry Titration competition, NSW Law Society Mock Trial and CSIRO CREST award scheme.

+Students represented the School in a variety of sports and a large number of Years 10, 11 and 12 students coached and managed junior School teams.

+Year 11 students led a mathematics tutorial day for Year 6 students from the local Catholic schools.

+Year 10 students provided an activities day for disabled students from various high needs schools in the local area.